FredKruse/writingtool/README.md

 * The extension offers the possibility of statistical analyses, such as frequently used words, filler words, etc. (So far only for individual languages).
 * Support for (local) AI (in progress) The nightly snapshots contain the current LanguageTool snapshots (see here).
 The releases contain the current LanguageTool releases (see here).

-You can find more information here: https://fk-es.de/index.php
+You can find more information (requirements, licence, downloads, etc.) here: https://fk-es.de/index.php

+Current snapshots are here: https://fk-es.de/writingtool/snapshots/